halkyonio/tap/README.md

 **WARNING**

-Unfortunately, some problems still exist using TAP 1.1.1 as the `kapp controller configmap` must be [patched manually](https://github.com/halkyonio/tap/issues/18) using the commands to pass the CA certificate of the private registry
+Unfortunately, some problems still exist using TAP 1.1.1 as the `kapp controller configmap` must be patched manually - see [issue-18](https://github.com/halkyonio/tap/issues/18) using the commands to pass the CA certificate of the private registry
 ```bash
 configMap='